angular/angular/aio/content/guide/signal-inputs.md

 }
 ```

-The `fetchUserFromDatabase` function is invoked every time the `firstName` input changes.
+The `console.log` function is invoked every time the `firstName` input changes.
 This will happen as soon as `firstName` is available, and for subsequent changes during the lifetime of `MyComp`.

 ## Value transforms